hafiz-kamilin/excercise_advancedDeepLearningWithTensorFlow2AndKeras/README.md

 ## Disclaimer

 The original source code repository can be located [here](https://github.com/PacktPublishing/Advanced-Deep-Learning-with-Keras).
-But I have modified some of the code structure to suit my own convenience (i.e. code styling, eliminating spaghetti code, comments, optimizing, etc).
+But I have modified some of the code structure to suit my own convenience (i.e. code styling, eliminating spaghetti code, comments, optimizing for my low end hardware, etc).

 ## Chapters